-Aquarium Snail one very popular addition to a fish tank.
+Fish tank snails one very popular addition in an aquarium.
 But, some aquarists love them, and some hate them.
 Snails would probably be more welcome in aquariums if they weren’t so prolific.
 A large population of snail aquarium can lead to the destruction of your aquatic plants and even upset the aquarium ecological balance.

 Removing Snails From Your Aquarium

 Here are a few tips on how to get rid of aquarium snails and help you to control fish tank snails.

 Some fish species will eat snails.
-Some of the best at eating snails are the members of the genus botia such as the well known clown loach.
-Puffer fish, Bettas, crayfish, most gouramis and apple snails will also prey on these snails.
+Some of the best at eating snails are the members of the genus botia such as the Clown Loach, Pufferfish, Bettas, Crayfish, most Gouramis, and Apple Snails will also prey on these snails.

 Since Ramshorn snails are often introduced in the tank as egg bundles hidden in newly acquired plants, treating the plants can help a lot.